Final accounts: Trading account

 preparing this account, the general establishment charges are ignored and only the transactions in goods are included."

 Profit and loss account

 This account is prepared to ascertain the net profit/loss and expenses of a business during an accounting year.It records the indirect expenses of a business firm, like rent, salaries, and advertising expenses.
 Profit and loss a/c includes expenses and losses as well as income and gains, which have occurred in business other than the production of goods and services.

 Balance sheet

-The balance statement demonstrates the financial position of a business on a specific date.
+The balance statement demonstrates the financial position of a business on a specific date, usually at the end of a year.
 The financial position of a business is found by tabulating its assets and liabilities on a particular date.
 The excess of assets over liabilities represents the capital sunk into the business and reflects the financial soundness of a company.

 Now it is known as the statement of financial position of the company.